CleverCloud/doc.clever-cloud.com/deploy/application/java/java-war.md

 position: 4
 shortdesc: In JEE, applications modules are packaged as EAR and WAR based on their functionality.
 tags:
+- deploy
+keywords:
 - java
+- war
+str_replace_dict:
+  "@application-type@": "Java + WAR"
 ---

+## Overview

 Clever Cloud allows you to run WAR or EAR applications.
 You can deploy these projects without changing your code.
 We just need a configuration file with your targeted container.

-Note : like other runtimes, Java application need listen on `0.0.0.0:8080`

-## Overview

-In <abbr title="Java Enterprise Edition">JEE</abbr>, application modules are packaged as EAR and WAR based on their functionality.
+In <abbr title="Java Enterprise Edition">JEE</abbr>, application modules are packaged as EAR and WAR based on their purpose.

 * <acronym title="Web Archive">WAR</acronym>: Web modules which contains Servlet class files, JSP FIles, supporting files, GIF and HTML files are packaged as JAR file with *.war* extension.

 * <acronym title="Enterprise Archive">EAR</acronym>: *.war* and *.jar* files are packaged as JAR file with .ear extension and deployed into Application Server.
 EAR file contains configuration such as application security role mapping, EJB reference mapping and context root url mapping of web modules.

+Note : like other runtimes, Java application needs to listen on `0.0.0.0:8080`

 ## Available containers